josbouten/bioplot/doc/_build/html/_sources/issues.txt

 Matplotlib on OSX and Ms Windows
 --------------------------------
-The software works well with matplotlib-1.3.1.
+The software works well with matplotlib-1.5 and up.
 Some matplotlib versions that are out there will show a plot on the screen and then exit immediately.
 If you encounter this, let me know.
 This can be easily helped.
 Given that I encountered this only with older versions of matplotlib I have not implemented any measures for it in the current version of bioplot.

 There are some issues with labels in the zoo plots.
 See :ref:`rst_zooplot_labels`.

+You may need to set the backend for matplotlib.
+See :ref:`rst_install_matplotlib`.